Theophile-Kango/ruby_capston_project/README.md

 ## Introduction

-These days every one want to get information about coronavirus.
+These days everyone wants to get information about coronavirus.
 It's really on top.
-Every one want to know the evolution of the situation.
-As it very hard every time to open the browser and look for the website to get informed, I thought it can be helpfull to build a bot that can help the user to get corona information.
+Everyone wants to know the evolution of the situation.
+As it very hard every time to open the browser and look for the website to get informed, I thought it can be helpful to build a bot that can help the user to get corona information.

 ## Prerequisites